How to Keep Your House Warm in Winter

 - Ensure your home is properly insulated.
 Drafts let cold air enter your home – and require your furnace to run more often.

 - Install weather stripping around doors.
 If your doors are older or don't close flush with the jamb, you could be losing quite a bit of heat.

 - Put up plastic window coverings.
 These do-it-yourself kits can really cut down on the amount of cold air that creeps in around your windows.

 - Get your furnace inspected.
 It might not be running as efficiently as it could, and that could be costing you money.

 - Get a smart thermostat.
 These devices allow you to program when your furnace warms your home instead of just running it 24/7.

-These tips should help you protect your budget by shaving a few dollars off of your yearly winter heating bill.
+This to-do list should help you protect your budget by shaving a few dollars off your winter heating bills.